Or c. $124.00 for this project’s entire 12′ wall

 Both treatments look wonderful — neither one is right or wrong — you just have to choose which one you want.

 Planing Your Returns

 Below I like the flat-stock of my wainscoting cap to terminate on the outside corner.
-This baseboard is tad shy of the corner, and that’s fine, because its better to have the wainscoting cap perfect, since that is viewed first.
+This baseboard is a tad shy of the corner, and that’s fine, because it’s better to have the wainscoting cap perfect since that is viewed first.